 It’s one of the busiest squares in the city, close to Tehran University and lined up with bookshops and trendy coffee shops where students like to hang out.
 Do enjoy some tea and cake in some of the laid-back cafes all along Enghelab Street to refuel while exploring the historical places of Tehran.

 13. Darband, one of the fun things to do in Tehran

 Located north of Saad Abad Gardens some 1700 meters above sea level, Darband is the beginning of one of the main paths hikers take to climb to the Alborz mountains.
 During the Qajar era, this beautiful place was chosen as the favourite dwelling by members of the royal family.

 You might see guys carrying cages with birds and folded papers on the side of the cage.
-They are called “fall gir“, Iran’s version of fortune tellers.
-Basically, the bird picks one of the folded papers and whatever is written will reveal how good of a person you are, what to expect from your future and all the things we wish to know in advance.
+They are called “fall gir“, Iran’s version of fortune-tellers.
+Basically, the bird picks one of the folded papers and whatever is written will reveal how good of a person you are, It will also tell you what to expect from your future and all the things we wish to know in advance.

 If you can’t hike, chairlifts will take you up.